Rainbow Road

-Rainbow Road is the name of several levels featured in the Mario Kart series of videogames.
+Rainbow Road is a fictional race track that frequently appears, in various unique incarnations, as a level in the Mario Kart series of kart racing games by Nintendo, usually as the last track in each game.

 Characteristics

 Rainbow Road customarily appears as the final brand new track of each Mario Kart game and the final race of the Special Cup.
 It typically is among the most difficult to complete, since most Rainbow Road tracks often have little to no guardrails to prevent the player from falling off the edges of the track, and oftentimes feature tight curves, steep slopes, and wavy grounds.

 Appearances

 Super Mario Kart

-SNES Rainbow Road was remade in Mario Kart 7 as a retro track, in Mario Kart 8 as part of the Legend of Zelda x Mario Kart 8 DLC pack, and in Mario Kart Tour.
+The Super Mario Kart depiction of Rainbow Road is the fifth and final course of the Special Cup, and the closing course of the game.
+It was remade in Mario Kart Super Circuit and Mario Kart 7 as a retro track.
+The race appears in Mario Kart 8 as part of the Legend of Zelda x Mario Kart 8 DLC pack and in Mario Kart Tour.

 Mario Kart 64

 The Rainbow Road featured in Mario Kart 64, inhabited by Chain Chomps, is the game's last track.
 Guardrails span the entire road, but it is still possible to fall or knock other racers off of the track, even allowing a significant shortcut near the starting line.
 The track is of extreme, "tedious" length.
-A redecorated N64 Rainbow Road was later remade as a retro track in Mario Kart 8, where it is raced in only one lap due to its size.
+This version of Rainbow Road was later remade as a retro track in Mario Kart 8, where it is raced in only one lap due to its size.